smart-data-models/incubated/WaterNetworkManagement/Simulation/doc/spec.md

 ### Simulation Entity Properties

+-   `description` : An optional text that describes other significant information about the junction
+    -   Attribute type: `Property`.Text
+    -   Optional

+-   `optionNames` : Names of options applied in the simulation

+    -   Attribute type: `Property`.
+List of String
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
+    -   Mandatory

+-   `optionValues` : Values of options applied in the simulation

+    -   Attribute type: `Property`.
+List of Number or String
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
+    -   Mandatory

 ### Simulation Entity Relationships

+-   `hasInputNetwork` : The ID of the network used in the simulation

+    -   Attribute type: `Relationship`.
+Reference to an entity of type `Network`
+    -   Attribute metadata Properties:
+        -   `{{metadata Property name}}` : {{Metadata Property Description}}
+    -   Mandatory

 **Note**: JSON Schemas are intended to capture the data type and associated